halzy/sqlite_pages/README.md

 # sqlite_pages

-Page-level SQLite database access using the `sqlite_dbpage` virtual table.
+Page-level SQLite database access using the [`sqlite_dbpage`](https://sqlite.org/dbpage.html) virtual table.

 ## Overview

+This library provides direct access to SQLite's raw database pages via the `SQLITE_DBPAGE` virtual table.
+This virtual table exposes the underlying database file at the page level, allowing reads and writes of raw binary page content through SQLite's pager layer.

-This library provides direct access to SQLite's raw database pages.
-It operates below SQLite's query layer and is **not** for normal database operations - use standard SQLite queries for reading and writing data.
+This is **not** for normal database operations - use standard SQLite queries for reading and writing data.

 ## Build Configuration